-8.3.14 Over the Local Plan period to 2031 there is forecast to be a requirement for approximately 247.3ha of industrial (B1c, B2 and B8 use classes) employment land.
+8.3.14 Over the Local Plan period to 2033 there is forecast to be a net additional requirement for approximately 10.2ha of industrial (B1c, B2 and B8 use classes) employment land under the medium growth scenario.
 This demand is likely to be driven primarily by B8 warehouse and distribution uses taking advantage of the presence of Stansted Airport within the District and good strategic road connections within the south of the District which are attractive to potential occupiers.